 Now busy with the Weber (38 DGMS), cleaned it with the ultrasonic cleaner, checked everything and rebuild.
 Still a bit in doubt, but possibly I’m going to switch back to the dual SU HS6 set-up.
 If that is no good I can always switch back to the Weber.

 And also got the transmission, M41 + OD, on the workbench for a good cleanup, new oil and some gaskets.
 It was overhauled when it was with the previous owner, so I hope this will be a quick and easy job.
 This is the original transmission as delivered from the factory.
 Engine has been replaced by a B20 so unfortunately no complete matching numbers.

 Also still busy with the diff.
 It has been painted and many parts zinc plated.
 I lost most of the pictures I made when disassembling so it takes some time to figure out how it needs to go back together again.

 The LH side has new bearings and seals and the backplate is back on.
 I am waiting on some more new parts, bearing kit for the RH side and new brake shoes.
 I also have new pinion seal, brake drums and one new hub (I destroyed a hub and drum during a failed attempt to remove them with the wrong puller).

 When the other bearing kit is in I need to figure out how to shim the axles.

-I placed the car in the restoration stand today and it works okay.
-It´s a very basic rotisserie and it was originally built to fit an Amazon, but a 1800S is almost the same so it was a almost direct fit.
-The car is now back on its wheels again because the stand needs to be strengthened, I found some bad welds.
+I placed the car in the restoration stand and it works.
+It´s a very basic rotisserie and it was originally built to fit an Amazon, but a 1800S is almost the same so it was an almost direct fit.
+The car is now back on its wheels again because the stand needs to be strengthened.